Saudis to set strategy for era of cheap oil as red ink flows

 The result, if Brent oil stays around $40 a barrel next year, could be a budget deficit of around 200 billion riyals - still large, but enough of a reduction to let Riyadh slow the liquidation of its foreign assets.

-REFORMSIf oil stays cheap for years, deeper reforms will be needed to stabilize state finances; the multi-year economic plan may prepare the ground for this.
+If oil stays cheap for years, deeper reforms will be needed to stabilise state finances; the multi-year economic plan may prepare the ground for this.

 Officials have said they are looking at raising domestic energy prices, potentially saving some of the over $100 billion spent annually to keep prices low.